3.0 Starting a new system

 The environment must be properly set in each shell in which you plan to run Legion commands.
 Check to be sure that environment variables are properly set (we suggest $LEGION/../OPR for the OPR root directory path).

 There are three steps in this procedure: configure the system with legion_setup_state, start it with legion_startup, and, finally, initialize it with legion_initialize.

 3.3.1 Choose a bootstrap host

-- The LegionClass object (the root of the Legion binding mechanism and the parent class of many metaclasses), and
+- The LegionClass object (the root of the Legion binding mechanism and the parent class of many metaclasses) will be placed here.